HodaZamani/HodaZamani.github.io/_projects/2_project.md

     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>

-<p align="justify">My family pharmacy app is a powerful tool which it is developed based on a cross-industry standard process for data mining (CRISP-DM) within six steps: problem understanding, image data understanding, data pre-processing, data processing, data post-processing, and development.
-This app can evaluate and extract valuable knowledge from various types of data, such as image and sound for different medical tasks: diagnosis, treatment, monitoring, and patient management.
-Also, these data are collected with the aim of helping researchers in different domains.
+<p align="justify">My family pharmacy app is a powerful tool that is developed based on a cross-industry standard process for data mining (CRISP-DM) within six steps: problem understanding, image data understanding, data pre-processing, data processing, data post-processing, and development.
+This app can evaluate and extract valuable knowledge from various types of data, such as images and sound for different medical tasks: diagnosis, treatment, monitoring, and patient management.
+Also, these data are collected to help researchers in different domains.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/Image130.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/Image131.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">